jpsca/pyceo/README.rst

 pyCEO
 =========

-A composable command-line toolkit focused on looking good while other code do all the work.
+A minimal and composable command-line toolkit **focused on looking good and delegate all the real work**.

 .. code:: python